anhquan99/markdown/Technical/DevOps/AWS/DVA-C02/Lambda.md

 - They are pointers to Lambda function versions.
 - Aliases are mutable, have their own ARNs and can not reference aliases.
 - Enable canary deployment by assigning weights to lambda functions or stable configuration of your event triggers / destinations.
+> [!info] Notes
+> You can't publish your function and create a new version if the unpublished version ($LATEST) is the same as the previous published version.
+You need to deploy code changes or make updates to your function's environment variables in $LATEST before you can create a new version.

 # With CodeDeploy
 - CodeDeploy can help you automate traffic shift for Lambda aliases.
 - The feature is integrated with the SAM framework.